Child Care Business Plan Template

 While the earlier sections of your business plan explained your goals, your operations plan describes how you will meet them.
 Your operations plan should have two distinct sections as follows.

-Everyday short-term processes include all of the tasks involved in running your child care such as discussions with prospective new customers, procuring supplies, keeping the child care center, etc.
+Everyday short-term processes include all of the tasks involved in running your child care such as discussions with prospective new customers, procuring supplies, cleaning and sanitizing the facility, etc.

 Long-term goals are the milestones you hope to achieve.
 These could include the dates when you expect to serve your 100th child, or when you hope to reach $X in sales.
 It could also be when you expect to hire your 4th employee or launch a new location.